-Let me start off by saying that among all of the treats I enjoyed growing up, this one continues to stand it’s ground as one of my top favorites.
-After tasting a treat so light, crisp, and sweet (not to mention deliciously-melt-in-your-mouth fantastic), I imagined the inventor of the meringue cookie had to have been a wizard that had somehow mastered the art of combining thick and puffy clouds with sweet cotton candy, using technology, knowledge (and magic) beyond understanding…
+Let me start by saying that among all of the treats I enjoyed growing up, this one continues to stand its ground as one of my top favorites!
+After tasting a treat so light, crisp, and sweet (not to mention deliciously-melt-in-your-mouth fantastic), I imagined the inventor of meringue cookies had to have been a wizard.
+One that had somehow mastered the art of combining thick and puffy clouds with sweet cotton candy, using technology, knowledge (and magic) beyond understanding…

 Thankfully though, it turns out they’re not nearly that complicated to make.
 Meringue cookies are made of a basic five ingredients: egg whites, sugar, vanilla extract, cream of tartar, and salt.

 The messiest bit by far was trying to force this sticky mixture into pastry bags.
-Sugar was everwhere (not that I’m complaining).
+Sugar was everywhere (not that I’m complaining)!
 I ended up keeping the bag standing up in a glass as I scooped the meringue in, which worked…..fairly well.
 Then all that was left to do was pipe them onto the covered baking sheets.

 The meringues were then baked for 45 minutes in a 250° oven, then kept in the closed oven for an additional hour.

 The end results…

 Now for the most important part: RESULTS.
 You need to know if they’re even edible, right?

 Well, the texture of the meringues turned out well.
 They were fully dry and crisp, not to mention the color they should be (I sometimes end up with brownish meringues…which isn’t right).

 One issue I had was that each cookie had a large air bubble near the top.
 This definitely took away from its quality.
 I’m open to suggestions on how to fix this!